zalando/postgres-operator/docs/index.md

 ### Scope

-The scope of the postgres operator is on provisioning, modifying configuration and cleaning up Postgres clusters that use Patroni, basically to make it easy and convenient to run Patroni based clusters on K8s.
+The scope of the Postgres Operator is on provisioning, modifying configuration and cleaning up Postgres clusters that use Patroni, basically to make it easy and convenient to run Patroni based clusters on K8s.
 The provisioning and modifying includes K8s resources on one side but also e.g. database